ministryofjustice/dps-gradle-spring-boot/README.md

 Either way you will need to remove some of this duplications from your `build.gradle.kts` file `TODO when we have published our first version, point to a PR that implements the plugin as an example of what to remove`

-##How do I find out what this plugin is doing?
+## How do I find out what this plugin is doing?

 Read the code!

 In the main you will probably need to know the following so you don't duplicate in your own build script:

-####The plugins and versions automatically applied by this plugin
+#### The plugins and versions automatically applied by this plugin
-Look in the file `build.gradle.kts` in the `dependencies/implementation` section.
-There you can find each plugin applied by the project and its version.
+The class DpsSpringBootPlugin contains all 3rd party plugins that are applied by the DPS plugin - check there first.
+Then look in the file `build.gradle.kts` in the `dependencies/implementation` section.
+There you can find each plugin and its version.

 E.g. `org.springframework.boot:spring-boot-gradle-plugin` is the Spring Boot plugin and its version is part of the configuration

-####Any configuration relating to those plugins
+#### Any configuration relating to those plugins
 Look in the package `uk.gov.justice.digital.hmpps.gradle.pluginmanagers` and you should find the class that orchestrates each plugin.

 E.g. Class `SpringBootPluginManager` has a method called `setSpringBootInfo` which controls the contents of the `/info` endpoint

-####Any dependencies applied by this plugin automatically
+#### Any dependencies applied by this plugin automatically
 Search the package `uk.gov.justice.digital.hmpps.gradle` for `project.dependencies.add`.
 This should list all dependencies this plugin automatically applies.

 E.g. Class `SpringBootPluginManager` applies `spring-boot-starter-actuator` (amongst others) so you do not need to declare that dependency in your project's `build.gradle.kts` file.